RULES & REGULATIONS - The COMPETITION

 ACRO TRICK LIMIT- A limit of 3 acro tricks will be permitted in any discipline that does not list acro restrictions outside of an acro category.

-Props must be safe, easy to assemble and pre tested to make sure of stability.
+Props must be safe, easy to assemble, and pre-tested to ensure stability.

 Dancers must not be more than 6 feet in the air.

-A quick clean-up of the stage after prop take down must be done to ensure the safety of upcoming dancers.
+A quick clean-up of the stage after prop take-down is required to ensure the safety of upcoming dancers.

-A charge will be incurred if a prop damages, alters the stage, makes the stage or backstage area unsafe for dancers or technicians unless approved by competition owners first.
-This includes but is not limited to; sprays, glitter, feathers, hay.
+A charge will be incurred if a prop damages or alters the stage, or makes the stage or backstage area unsafe for dancers or technicians, unless approved by the competition owner first.
+This includes but is not limited to: sprays, glitter, feathers, and hay.
 Please include the type of prop you have with all registrations.

-Will be played by the teachers or studio owner/director backstage with an iPod or iPhone.
+Music will be played by the teachers or the studio owner/director backstage with an iPod or iPhone.
 Please note that there will be an AUX cord available backstage.
-However, teachers, studio owners/directors should come prepared with their own toggles if needed.
+However, teachers, studio owners/directors should come prepared with their toggles if needed.